 How to make roasted jalapeno salsa?

 Using roasted and preserved jalapeno and canned diced tomato is a simple shortcut for quick serving.
-You can skip the next step and get straight on to the prepping step.
+You can skip the next step and skip to the prepping step.

-Roasting.
-If you are using fresh jalapeno, you may roast over the stovetop for easy preparation, or you may refer to this how to roast jalapeno for a detailed description.
+- Roasting.
+If you use fresh jalapeno, you may roast over the stovetop for easy preparation, or refer to how to roast jalapeno for a detailed description.

-Prepping.
-Remove the seeds of the jalapeno to keep the spice level of the salsa low.
+- Prepping.
+Remove the jalapeno seeds to keep the spice level of the salsa low.
 Leaves some seeds on to increase the heat.
-On a good side, always reserve the seeds, and add it later to increase the heat.
+On the good side, always reserve the seeds and add them later to increase the heat.

-Combine.
-In a mixing bowl, add jalapeno, canned fire roasted diced tomato, onion, cilantro, lemon juice, garlic powder, and salt.
+- Combine.
+Add jalapeno, canned fire-roasted diced tomato, onion, cilantro, lemon juice, garlic powder, and salt in a mixing bowl.

-Blend.
-Using a hand blender or a food processor blend it to a chunky texture.
+- Blend.
+Blend it to a chunky texture using a hand blender or food processor.
 Test for the salt and the heat.

-With Salad.
+- With Salad.
 This salsa is a perfect blend of spice and sour.
-Toss it over the salad and serve a simple comfort meal for the dinner.
+Toss it over the salad and serve a simple comfort meal for dinner.

-With Sandwiches and burgers.
+- With Sandwiches and burgers.
 Thinking of pushing up the flavors?
-This roasted jalapeno tomato salsa could turn as your reliable topping.
-Drizzle this salas as topping.
+This roasted jalapeno tomato salsa could turn into your reliable topping.
+Drizzle this salsa as a topping.

-With pasta.
+- With pasta.
 Toss it over pasta or ravioli.
-This simple skinny sauce would be a pleasing add on.
+This simple sauce would be a pleasing add-on.

-Roasted.
-When making the salsa from the scratch, arrange the jalapeno, tomato, garlic, in a baking sheet.
-And bake it in the oven for 10 minutes until the edges are charred.
-Then follow the recipe for the remaining steps, this roasted tomato and jalapeno salsa is a great choice when doing from the scratch.
+- Roasted.
+When making the salsa from scratch, arrange the jalapeno, tomato, and garlic on a baking sheet and bake it for 10 minutes until the edges are charred.
+Then, follow the recipe for the remaining steps; this roasted tomato and jalapeno salsa is a great choice.

-Peppers.
+- Peppers.
 Each pepper brings out different flavors and heat.
-Try swapping jalapeno with other chili peppers like, habanero, poblano, or green bell pepper.
+Try swapping jalapeno with chili peppers like habanero, poblano, or green bell pepper.

 Bland and spicy depends on individual preference.
 However, if you feel the salsa is bland, it might be for three reasons.
 Salt, lemon juice, and the jalapeno seeds.